Kruithne/spooder/README.md

 > [!NOTE]
 > Files are only cached after the first request.
 The cache performs lazy loading and does not pre-populate files on initialization.

+### Raw Cache Access

+The internal cache map can be accessed via `cache.entries`.
+This is exposed primarily for debugging and diagnostics you may wish to implement.
+It is not recommended that you directly manage this.

 <a id="api-templating"></a>
 ## API > Templating